There is actually quite a bit of anxiety out there about exercise.

 - Increase the intensity of the time you have already committed

 It’s better to start by determining your most appropriate schedule.

 Then find more time as you get better at scheduling and managing your own time.

 I still like 150 minutes a week as a general guideline but not everyone has an easy time prioritizing 150 minutes a week.

 If you can’t find more time or really struggle to get to that 150-minute recommendation.
 Increasing the intensity of your effort will halve your recommended time investment.

 Instead of 150 minutes, vigorous activity (8-10 RPE) can get similar results with only about 75 minutes per week.

 However, on a concentric-only tool like the bike, that risk remains pretty low.
 That’s why I like it as a starting point.
-No impact, and your body doesn’t have to slow anything down quickly, like it does with running.
+No impact and your body doesn’t have to slow anything down quickly as it does with running.